Gaurav45Kumar/Financial-Modeling-and-Investment-Analysis-in-MS-Excel/README.md

-# Financial Modeling and Investment Analysis Case Study
+# Financial Modeling and Investment Analysis

 ## Overview
 This project involves constructing a comprehensive financial model and conducting investment analysis for a global technology company.
 The objective is to simulate the responsibilities of an equity analyst by assessing the company’s financial performance and forecasting its future outlook.